dart-lang/language/working/0041 - static extension methods/feature-specification-using-static-type-patterns.md

 Again, Dart cannot otherwise quantify over the map types that have this property.

+On the other hand, it should be noted that _no additional type safety_ is achieved by this pattern match, because a receiver with dynamic type `Map<int, num>` could have static type `Map<num, num>` and it would then admit an invocation of `makeIdempotent`, and it could then fail at `this[v] = v` because it attempts to use a `double` as a key.

+It may be possible to express useful type relationships using static type patterns, but it seems likely that the statically specified relationships will often be somewhat misleading because they do not justify the removal of any dynamic checks, and they do not actually enforce the type argument relationships that they appear to specify (for instance, it can _not_ be assumed in the body of `makeIdempotent` that `this` has a value type which is a subtype of its key type).

 We can illustrate in which ways it matters that the static type patterns do _not_ embody an 'existential open' mechanism: